capeman29/TMinUI/README.md

-      Boxarts must be png 640x480 (same garlic os format) and saved in the "Imgs" folder on each Roms folder. it is suggested to leave the left side of the image dark for better user experience it is allowed adding boxarts also for systems not only roms, just add the image named as the folder. i.e. if the rom folder is "Doom (DOOM)" then create a png called "Doom (DOOM).png" in the "Doom (DOOM)/Imgs" folder If saves are present in the selected rom the same state selector available in the in game menu (IMHO that is a MinUI awesome feature), the latest save is automatically selected, press X to load it, if x is pressed whiel an empty slot is selected the game starts without recalling state. save state selector is available ONLY for cores running Minarch.
+      Boxarts must be png 640x480 (same garlic os format) and saved in the "Imgs" folder on each Roms folder. it is suggested to leave the left side of the image dark for better user experience it is allowed adding boxarts also for systems not only roms, just add the image named as the folder. i.e. if the rom folder is "Doom (DOOM)" then create a png called "Doom (DOOM).png" in the "Doom (DOOM)/Imgs" folder If saves are present in the selected rom the same state selector available in the in game menu (IMHO that is a MinUI awesome feature) is shown, the latest save is automatically selected, press X to load it, if X is pressed while an empty slot is selected the game starts without recalling state. save state selector is available ONLY for cores running Minarch.
       In fancy mode You can read the current folder in the top left corner of the display, while scrolling the recent or favorite lists it shows the folder of the currently selected game.

 Some changes under the hood: